Vansh-Baghel/Java-things/Java_notes.md

 * We can make many classes from a single class which is called inheritance.
 * The parent classes cannot use instances of child classes but child classes can use instances of parents classes.
   1. Multiple inheritance
-  * There is no multiple inheritance in java ie we cannot create child of child.
+  * There is no multiple inheritance in java ie we cannot create child of child because if there exist a variable or method with same name then Java gets confused that whcih one to exist.
   2. Hierarchial Inheritance
   * We can create multiple class from the initial class.
 There is only one parent class and rest of them are sibling classes.
   3. Hybrid Inheritance